 Cleaning, Picking, and Carding the Wool

 The sheep are sheared in the spring, and their fleeces are skirted and sorted.
 “Skirting” removes any low-quality or especially dirty wool.

 Picking also causes the wool to be pulled apart, fluffed up.
 This helped “open” it, helping the next process (carding) to go smoother.
 This next picture is a close up of the picked wool.
 As you can see, some small particles remain, but most of the vegetation has been removed.
-Most of the remaining vegetation will fly out during carding and spinning.
+Most of the remaining vegetation will drop out during carding and spinning.

-Carding is done next.
-At first glance, it seems like the purpose would be to align the fiber in the same direction.
-But Babydoll fiber is best spun “woolen”, which means aligning the fiber is not important at all.
+Many people like to spin it from a “woolen” method of carding, which means aligning the fiber is not important at all.
 In fact, if it is hand-carded, spinning from the sides of the resulting rolags (little rolls or tubes of fiber) means the fiber lies perpendicular as the twist enters it.
 This gives the resulting yarn even more loft.
 That is the purpose of spinning the “woolen” style–yarn with a lot of loft and cushion.
-The resulting yarn is wonderful for garments that keep us cozy in the winter.
-So the purpose of carding this wool is to make it uniform (no clumps) and make it easier to manage during spinning.
+However, no matter how it is spun, the resulting yarn from this wool is wonderful for garments that keep us cozy in the winter.
+So the main purpose of carding this wool is to make it uniform (no clumps) and easier to manage during spinning.

 Babydoll wool is naturally so crimpy and elastic, you can see why the resulting yarn will have plenty of cushion!